Best place to find information and services that your council provides...

 It has 3 clear aims:

-We are encouraging people to get tested before mixing with others so we can go about our everyday lives safely, opening up the economy and getting back to the things we love across our borough.
+We are encouraging people to get tested regularly so we can go about our everyday lives safely, opening up the economy and getting back to the things we love across our borough.

 Symptom-free testing uses lateral flow tests, which are rapid turnaround tests that are processed at the community testing sites without any need for sending samples to a laboratory.
 The staff at the testing sites have received special training to carry out the processing.
 Results are ready very quickly – from 30 minutes to a couple of hours.
 You will receive your results by text or email soon after you leave the test centre.